5argon/Firestorm/README.md

 - Editor : All tests passed.
 If you only care about development with CFS and not the deploy version, you can use this now for the time being.
 - iOS : I don't have 64-bit devices with me.
 The latest version of Unity has a hard crash bug when built to 32-bit device.
-- Android : It should not be able to use PATCH header from `UnityWebRequest`.
-I am planning to send POST to a custom script in Cloud Function for it to do PATCH request instead.
-The official Unity SDK would not have this problem since it should relies on gRPC + Protobuf message instead of REST.
+- Android : The weakness is it is not be able to use PATCH header from `UnityWebRequest`.
+I have since changed PATCH (`patch` REST API) to POST (`commit` REST API) but not tested yet.
 - There are tons of unprofessional `Debug.Log` left in the code currently, planned to remove once I can get everything work on iOS and Android.
 - Right now I am focusing on editor-only work that wrap over Firestorm, so not going to make it work on the real device for now since Firestorm is fully usable in editor right now.
 I am guessing in March the official Unity SDK would come out and if that is the case then I won't lose as much time reinventing the wheel.

+## This is far from identical with the real C# API

+For usage of the real thing please see : https://jskeet.github.io/google-cloud-dotnet/docs/Google.Cloud.Firestore.Data/datamodel.html and you know how much you have to migrate after that thing came out.

 ## Why Cloud Firestore